ancklo/ChaosMagPy/docs/source/usage.rst

 Converting time formats in ChaosMagPy
 -------------------------------------

-The models in ChaosMagPy are based on time in modified Julian date.
+The models in ChaosMagPy only accept modified Julian date.
 But sometimes it is easier to work in different units such as decimal years or Numpy's datetime.
 For those cases, ChaosMagPy offers simple conversion
 functions: